If you are doing a kitchen remodel, replacing an old kitchen sink is a great way to boost both the functionality and appeal of your new kitchen.

 – No two soapstone sinks will look exactly the same, as each one is unique

-– While durable and dense, soapstone has a soft feel which can make it more susceptible to scratches
+– While durable and dense, soapstone has a soft feel, which makes it more susceptible to scratches

-– Over time, soapstone will develop a patina, which can be a drawback for homeowners who want an unchanging surface for their kitchen sink
+– Over time, it will develop a patina, which can be a drawback for homeowners who want an unchanging surface.

 – Highly durable